freistil/freistil-docker-base-trusty/README.md

 Docker base image for Ubuntu Trusty

 This container comes with an init system.
 Scripts in `/docker/init.d` will automatically be executed during container launch.

 Usage
 -----

 To create the image `freistil/base-trusty`, execute the following command:

-	make build
+    rake build

 Test the container by running it:

-    make run
+    rake run

-You can now push your new image to the registry:
+You can now push your new image to the Docker Hub:

-	make push
+    rake push